 1. Consider product height and sizing

-It should be easy for a child to use everything in their bathroom.
+It should be easy for a child to use everything in the bathroom.

 “There are kid’s toilets that are 12 inches off the floor,” says Louie Delaware, advanced certified professional childproofer, author of How to Childproof Your Home and founder of the Living in Place Institute.
-They’re easier for a child to get on or off, and “you can take it out down the road,” Delaware says.
+They’re easier for a child to use, and “you can take it out down the road,” Delaware says.
 “There’s no difference in plumbing or hook up.”

 You can also install lower counters.
-Standard height for vanities is 32 inches, and the new comfort height for those with issues bending is 36 inches off the floor.
-Why not lower them for kids?
+Standard height for vanities is 32 inches.
+Why not lower it for kids?

 “You want them to be able to reach the faucet and see what they’re doing so they can clean their hands,” Delaware says.
 “Even with a stool, they can’t necessarily get their arms over the bowl and into the water to see what they’re doing.”
 Plus, having a stool in the bathroom can be a tripping hazard.

 New faucet technology means there are great options for any budget.

 Delaware suggests a single-lever faucet.
 “It’s easy for kids to control temperature and move the lever back and forth,” he says.
 “And they usually have grimy hands.
 With a lever, they can push up from the bottom, and after they’ve washed, they push down from the top with a clean hand so they’re not contaminating the faucet.”

 Now you can even find faucets with LED lights that show whether the water is too hot.

 “You don’t want water being dispensed any higher than 120 degrees,” Delaware says.